Introduction

 Internal control

-Pursuant to section 15-2 of the regulations on financial institutions, the way Eika Boligkreditt’s remuneration system is practised must be reviewed at least once a year by independent control units.
-The company will prepare a written report every year on the annual review.
+Pursuant to section 15-1 of the regulations on financial institutions, the way Eika Boligkreditt’s remuneration system is practised must be reviewed at least once a year by independent control units.
+The company will prepare a written report on the annual review every year.
 This report will be submitted on request to the Financial Supervisory Authority of Norway.
 Internal control of the company’s remuneration system is conducted by the internal audit function.

-These guidelines were approved by the board of directors on 8 March 2022 and came into force on the same date.
-The guidelines will be updated as required.
+These guidelines were approved by the board of directors on 12 March 2024 and came into force on the same date.
+The guidelines will be updated at least annually and otherwise as required.